Psychology, Mental Health & Telehealth Services

 6. What sorts of therapies are there and how are they different?

-As the name suggests, Cognitive Behavioural Therapy (CBT) focuses on how your cognitions (thoughts) influence your feelings and behaviours.
-CBT takes a practical approach to restructuring negative and unhelpful thoughts to reduce the negative symptoms you may be experiencing.
+Cognitive Behavioural Therapy (CBT) focuses on the interactions between your cognitions (thoughts), feelings and behaviours.
+CBT takes a practical approach to restructuring negative and unhelpful patterns of thinking and behaviour to reduce the negative symptoms you may be experiencing.

-Acceptance and Commitment Therapy (ACT) is focused on normalising emotions and learning how to cope with negative emotions rather than avoiding them.
+Acceptance and Commitment Therapy (ACT) is focused on accepting the existence of emotions and life experiences and learning to work with rather than avoiding them.

 Dialectical Behaviour Therapy (DBT) is a type of CBT that is useful for people who experience emotions intensely and have difficulty with emotion regulation.
-DBT is often used to treat borderline personality disorder but can also be used for eating disorders and substance use disorders.
+DBT was originally used to treat borderline personality disorder but know has a strong evidence base for treating a variety of disorders and symptoms including eating disorders and substance use disorders.

 Motivational Interviewing is a goal-oriented therapeutic approach used to enhance an individual’s motivation for making positive changes in their lives.

 Play Therapy is often used with children and non-verbal adults.
-It allows communication of the client’s experience through acting and demonstration.
+It allows communication of the client’s experience through acting, demonstration and metaphor.

-Schema Therapy focuses on understanding a client’s early developmental experience and how these may have developed into unhelpful patterns (schemas) that can carry through to adulthood.
-Schema Therapy aims to help clients understand how to best meet their needs based on their early-life experiences.
+Schema Therapy focuses on understanding a client’s developmental experiences and how these may have developed into unhelpful patterns (schemas) that can carry through to adulthood.
+Schema Therapy assist clients to understand and address these schemas, allowing clients to shift thinking and behaviour towards more helpful outcomes.

 8. How do I find out the best clinician for me?